RockWallet · UX Writing · Case Study No. 01

 Create UX writing for sensitive financial moments that felt:

-Clear, but not clinical
+• Clear, but not clinical

-Calm, but not dismissive
+• Calm, but not aloof

-Transparent, but not overexplanatory
+• Transparent, but not overexplanatory

-Human, but still operationally precise
+• Human, but still precise

 The audience

-A lot of fintech and crypto copy still assumes the user is confident, technical, and already bought in.
-RockWallet’s audience was broader than that.
+A lot of fintech and crypto apps assume the user is a crypto bro.
+They're already bought in and know what to do.
+RockWallet's audience was broader than that.
+For this work, I wrote primarily for a persona we called Crypto-Curious Becca.

 Informational needs

-What do I need to do next, and how long will this take?
+• What do I need to do next, and how long will this take?

 Jobs to be done